What is an autoantibody?

 - Type 1 Diabetes: A Guide to Autoimmune Mechanisms for Clinicians.
 Diabetes Obes Metab.
 2025;27(Suppl 6):40-56.
 PubMed

-- Predictive characteristics of diabetes-associated autoantibodies among children with HLA-conferred disease susceptibility.
+- Predictive characteristics of diabetes-associated autoantibodies among children with HLA-conferred disease susceptibility in the general population.
 Diabetes.
 2009;58(12):2835-42.
 PubMed

 - Clinical applications of diabetes antibody testing.
 J Clin Endocrinol Metab.
 2010;95(1):25-33.
 PubMed